cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-05-08-evaluation-metrics-for-ml-based-financial-fraud-detection-models.md

 AUC is threshold-independent: it summarizes performance across all thresholds, and it’s less sensitive to class imbalance than accuracy.

-# AUC-PR (Area Under Precision-Recall Curve)
+# AUC-PR

-AUC-PR plots Precision vs. Recall and focuses squarely on the minority class (fraud), so it tells us how well the model catches fraud while keeping false positives low.
+The Area Under Precision-Recall Curve (AUC-PR) plots Precision vs. Recall and focuses squarely on the minority class (fraud), so it tells us how well the model catches fraud while keeping false positives low.

 In highly imbalanced data such as fraud detection, AUC-PR is more informative than AUC-ROC because it answers how well the model balances Precision and Recall where it matters.